Pilgrimage of the Word

 A journey out of the heart of darkness, into the heart of God

-Our most recent virtual pilgrimages ran during Advent 2024.
+The most recent pilgrimage focused on “shimmering”.
 Click on the button for more information.

 Blessed are those whose strength is in you, who have set their hearts on pilgrimage - Psalm 84.5